 R. Falsification or Forgery of a University Record - This includes unauthorized alteration, forgery, or misuse of a University document, record, or instrument of identification, including, but not limited to, identification cards, parking stickers, transcripts, and admission applications.

-S. Violation of Fire Safety Regulations - This includes failing to comply with evacuation procedures, activating a false fire alarm, arson or intentionally setting a fire, tampering with fire apparatus, use/possession of flammable items such as sky lanterns or charcoal/charcoal fluid, and other fire/safety violations as described in the residence hall policies.
+S. Violation of Fire Safety Regulations - This includes failing to comply with evacuation procedures, activating a false fire alarm, arson or intentionally setting a fire, tampering with fire apparatus, covering smoke detectors and/or fire alarm strobe lights, use/possession of flammable items such as sky lanterns or charcoal/charcoal fluid, and other fire/safety violations as described in the residence hall policies.

 T. Illegal or Unauthorized Possession of Firearms, Explosives, Other Weapons, or Dangerous Chemicals on University Property - This includes the illegal or unauthorized possession, storage, or use of any kind of ammunition, firearms, explosives, flammable or highly combustible materials, dangerous chemicals, fireworks, martial arts weapons, sling shots, bows and arrows, axes, machetes, throwing stars, nun chucks, sabers, swords, knives with blades in excess of three (3) inches except for kitchen knives used in preparation/serving of food, air, BB, paintball, pellet, or taser guns, "toy" or realistic replica of a real weapon, and other weapons, or use of any such item, even if legally possessed, in a manner that harms, threatens, or causes fear to others.